Mitigating Selection Bias with Node Pruning and Auxiliary Options: Related Works

 \section{Related Works}

-\paragraph{Selection Bias.} The large language models' tendency to favor choices in a certain order or with a specific symbol has been discussed in many previous works.
+\paragraph{Selection Bias.} LLMs' tendency to favor choices in a certain order or with a specific symbol has been discussed in many previous works.
 Some of the works investigated the skewed pattern of responses for MCQs~\citep{zheng2024large, wei2024unveiling, pezeshkpour2024large}, emphasizing that selection bias is a critical problem.
 Many works have approached this problem by calibrating the output probabilities~\citep{wang2023large, zheng2024large, reif2024beyond, wei2024unveiling, pezeshkpour2024large, wang2024my, balepur2024artifacts, li2024anchored, gupta2024changing}, while others change the way queries are input~\citep{li2023split, robinson2023leveraginglargelanguagemodels}.
-Additional approaches include debiasing the LLM through distillation training~\citep{liusie2024teacher} and training the model to enforce its multiple choice symbol binding~(MCSB) property~\citep{xue2024strengthened}.
-While parameter pruning methods are often used for efficient deep learning~\citep{srinivas2015data,han2015deep,zhu2017prune,molchanov2019importance,molchanov2022pruning} or to have the LLM unlearn certain factual knowledge~\citep{liu2024model, pochinkov2024dissecting}, parameter pruning has rarely been discussed for debiasing.
-Thus, our Bias Node Pruning is a novel approach in the context of the selection bias.
+Additional approaches include debiasing the LLM through distillation~\citep{liusie2024teacher} and training the model to enforce its multiple choice symbol binding property~\citep{xue2024strengthened}.

-\paragraph{Auxiliary Options.} Inclusion of the ``I don’t know” option can improve the quality of data collected in surveys~\citep{schuman1996questions} but does not meaningfully impact the labels assigned by annotators~\citep{beck2022improving}.
-Recent research has drawn attention to the similarities between surveys, labeling tasks, and model responses to MCQs~\citep{tjuatja2023llms, eckmanposition, 2409.16022} Further research into LLMs' response behavior would benefit from incorporating insights from the survey science domain: see the discussion in~\citep{eckmanposition}.
+While researchers often use methods to make deep learning models more efficient by removing some of their internal connections~\citep{srinivas2015data,han2015deep,zhu2017prune,molchanov2019importance,molchanov2022pruning}, or to help models forget certain information~\citep{liu2024model, pochinkov2024dissecting}, parameter pruning has rarely been discussed for debiasing.
+Our BNP offers a new way to approach this problem.

+\paragraph{Insights from Surveys on Humans.} Recent work has noted connections between surveys, annotation tasks, and how models answer multiple-choice questions~\citep{tjuatja2023llms, eckmanposition, 2409.16022}.
+In surveys, including an ``I don’t know'' option can improve the quality of the data collected~\citep{schuman1996questions}.
+These findings motivated our AOI approach.

+Further insights from survey science could improve our understanding of how LLMs work~\citep{eckmanposition}.
+For example, when answering questions in surveys, humans show a preference for certain choices: the first in written surveys (web, paper, and pencil) and the last in aural surveys (telephone, face-to-face) \citep{lavrakas2008response}.
+Similar order effects occur in voting \citep{Miller1998}, suggesting they are widespread in human-generated data.
+The psychology literature suggests these order effects are due to humans' desire to reduce the cognitive burden of choosing \citep{Krosnick_satisficing}.
+Because models are trained on human-generated data, they may pick up on these biases and reproduce them.